crateio/distutils2/docs/source/apiref.rst

    Set final values for all the options that this command supports.
-This is always called as late as possible, ie.  after any option assignments from the command-line or from other commands have been done.
+This is always called as late as possible, ie.  after any option assignments from the command line or from other commands have been done.
 Thus, this is the place to to code option dependencies: if *foo* depends on *bar*, then it is safe to set *foo* from *bar* as long as *foo* still has the same value it was assigned in :meth:`initialize_options`.